 Recruits to the military priesthood are accepted from any background.
-They are tested and inducted in childhood (typically around the age of six to eight) and forgo normal adolescent skill development based on their race and culture.
+They are tested and inducted in childhood (typically between the ages of six and eight) and forgo normal adolescent skill development based on their race and culture.
 All military priests should have a minimum Strength and Intelligence of 60.
 They may choose Intelligence or Intuition as their Prime Stat.